The psychological phases you'll go through on a sabbatical

 Of all the phases, this is the one I’ve failed at most often – it’s been so easy to slip back into my old routines when the busyness of life took over again.
 Then, after a while, I’d realise I was back in a hole and needed another sabbatical.
 Maybe that’s why I’ve taken 10 sabbaticals!

-This phase ends when you’re on your way and if feels like there’s no turning back – like you’ve become the 'new you' and your committed to the pathway of getting to your best life.
+This phase ends when you’re on your way and if feels like there’s no turning back – like you’ve become the 'new you' and you are committed to the pathway of getting to your best life.

 Parallels with the psychology of change and transitions